Lunascaped/SourceSFX/README.md

 # SourceSFX - Source Engine Sound Effects Browser

 A webpage that lets you browse, download, and play sound effects from multiple Source Engine games.
+Now with MIDI file support and visualization!

 ## Supported Games (20 Total)